 Arizona Nursing Board Investigation Notice

-The Written Notice
+Formal Written Notice

-The notice contains facts that have been gathered by the investigator as well as the rules or statutes that were possibly violated.
+The notice contains facts gathered by the investigator and the rules or statutes that the nurse possibly violated.
 The Board wants the nurse to explain why the Board shouldn’t take disciplinary action.
 After receiving their notice, the nurse should request a hearing within 30 days.